eylonmalin/k8s-training/day-2/task-3/README.md

 kind: Deployment
 metadata:
   name: nginx-deployment # The name of your deployment
+  labels: # The label of the deployment itself
+    app: nginx
 spec:
   replicas: 1 # Number of replicated pods
   selector: